 I was provided a copy of Step by Step Vegetarian: The Perfect Guide to Meat-Free Meals at no cost to me.
 I did not accept monetary compensation for this post; however, this post does contain affiliate product links.
 Clicking on the links may result in my being paid a commission based on product sales.
 Regardless of commission, all opinions expressed in this post are my own.
 For more information, please review our site policies.

 Stephen and I recently took a week-long trip, splitting our time between Las Vegas (he had a conference) and Phoenix (to visit friends).
 You guys know that I love traveling because it gives me a chance to explore new places by trying new restaurants, but even I have to admit that we overdid it.
 We ate so well (and so much) while on the road, that we're both ready to get back eating simpler, one-course meals... as soon as I'm back from a quick solo trip up to Connecticut this weekend.

-That's why I'm so grateful for my copy of Step by Step Vegetarian: The Perfect Guide to Meat-Free Meals from the Love Food line from Parragon Books.
+That's why I'm so grateful for my copy of Step by Step Vegetarian: The Perfect Guide to Meat-Free Meals.
 This stunning cookbook breaks down 60 vegetarian recipes into easy-to-follow steps that are accompanied by beautiful photographs that help you visualize those steps.

 You all know that I like to include at least one vegetarian meal in my weekly Menu Plans, so it didn't take long for me to bookmark several that I wanted to try.